sjambon/alm-workshop-2024-src/README.md

     * Run the container build & run pipeline to create a container image artifact
         * HINT: You've already done this locally
     * Push the created container to the [quay.io](https://quay.io/) container registry using a [Robot Account](https://docs.quay.io/glossary/robot-accounts.html)
-        * HINT: the image name should be as such <quay-user>/alm-workshop to properly push
+        * HINT: The image name should be as such <quay-user>/alm-workshop to properly push
+        * HINT: You might need to register the repository in quay first before you can push
         * HINT: How will you manage your Quay Robot User password in the pipeline?

 ## Task 2